dotnet/runtime/docs/coding-guidelines/vectorization-guidelines.md

 ## Toolchain

 `Vector128`, `Vector128<T>`, `Vector256` and `Vector256<T>` expose a LOT of APIs.
 We are constrained by time, so we won't describe all of them with examples.
 Instead, we have grouped them into categories to give you an overview of their capabilities.
-It's not required to remember what  each of these methods is doing, it's important to remember what kind of operations they allow for and check the details when needed.
+It's not required to remember what each of these methods is doing, but it's important to remember what kind of operations they allow for and check the details when needed.

 ### Creation